xnfy520/extjs/docs/guides/command/README.md

 Because multiple versions of Sencha Cmd can be installed side-by-side, you can safely try the Beta channel and then uninstall the beta (or adjust the PATH) to go back to the stable version.
-Upgrading your applications using `sencha app upgrade` however, is something you may need "roll back" if you downgrade to an older Sencha Cmd.
+Upgrading your applications using `sencha upgrade` however, is something you may need "roll back" if you downgrade to an older Sencha Cmd.

+**Note** It is possible that the most current release is in either the "beta" or stable channel.
+That is to say, `sencha upgrade --beta` may install a beta that predates the current release that would be installed by `sencha upgrade`.

 ## Command Basics